psurya1994/books/mastery.md

 	- explore ideas that go against the main stream
 	- creativity comes from long periods of practice, not drugs.

+The third transformation -- Fuse the intuitive with the rational: mastery
+- Focus on the quantity of work, and replicating the experts during  your apprenticeship.
+- Keys to mastery:
+	- Masters have "heightends intellectual power" after years of practice to sense what's happening in new ways (eg. new visuals about the phenomena they explore, they feel as intuition).
+	- What masters do cannot be reduced to a rational formula.
+This high level intuition is a complimentary tool to rationality.
+	- Once we're masters, we can accurately judge seemingly chaotic phenomena without giving a rational account of how we arrived at that judgement.
+	- This happens at 20,000 hours of practice at high levels of focus.
+We don't coast through the knowledge, but internalize it into ourselves.
+We reflect on failures and setacks to internalize them.
+	- Don't just read books, rigourously tear them apart and actively apply the lessons you learn to your own life.
+Attack it from all directions.
+You might not see immediate progress but you're making deep connections that will spring board you in future.
+	- When we learn, we build memories of things.
+When masters think of ideas, their brain is subconsciously searching for millions of connections between these ideas.
+	- We want to build tolerence and taste of chaotic situations for dealing with complex problems.
+In such situations, don't look too far ahead, just maintain your cool and trust the process.
+	- Focus on making connections between everything you learn.
+Don't learn discrete chunks of knowledge.

+Strategies for attaining mastery:
+- Masters have high self-awareness.
+They know that the conventional path to the top does not work for them.
+So they build their own career paths, that suits their internal inclinations.
+Below are examples of this phenomena.
+- #1: connect to your environment
+	- Build new systems of understanding your environment, build internal models and create your own interpretations.
+- #2: Play to your strengths
+	- Einestein gave up experimental physics and took theoritical because that was easier for him to do.
+	- Autism scientist who worked hard to build her own viusal intuition about things.

 Ideas:
 - The first step towards making progress is to immitate your masters.
 Just immitate for now, you can get better slowly.